aogdrummond/deep_learning_module/config/initial_config.md

 Prediction of soundfields from simulated files.
  * **predicted_file_path**: *str* Complete path for the file which will be predicted and compared through trained model
  * **num_mics**: *int* Number of microphones randomly located in the predicted room.

+ ### **Note:** Python uses forward slash ("/") as delimiter on pathes, while Windows by defaults uses backslash ("\\").
+It may need to be adapted on the path, mainly on "Prediction", since it receives the path directly.
+Change it if a JSON Decode Error is raised.